 Communication is key to a healthy marriage, especially when it comes to financial matters.
 The sooner you learn to discuss your debts, income, and financial plans with your partner, the better.

-But what happens if you and your spouse do not see eye to eye about how to spend or save your money?
+But what happens if you and your spouse don’t see eye-to-eye about how to spend or save your money?
 This can put tension and stress on the marriage.
 Don’t let money matters complicate your happy marriage.
+You can learn to talk about finances without cringing.

 1. Talk Openly About Finances